DRKCTRLDEV/DRKSRC/README.md

 ---

 <div align="center">
-  Made with ❤️ by DRKCTRL
+  Made with ❤️ by DRKCTRL and the amazing iOS community
 </div>